 Questions arise occasionally on whether a Scout moving to the USA from another country can use the advancements he had earned in that country toward advancement in a BSA Troop or Team.
 For the answer, click here.

-The following requirements apply to boys, including Sea Scouts, registered in the Venturing Program.
+The following requirements apply to boys registered in the Venturing Program or Sea Scouting.

-- Any male Venturer or Sea Scout who has achieved the First Class rank as a Boy Scout in a troop or Varsity Scout in a team may continue advancement toward Star, Life and Eagle Scout ranks and Eagle Palms up to his 18th birthday.
+- Any male Venturer or Sea Scout who has achieved the First Class rank as a Boy Scout in a troop, or as a Lone Scout, may continue advancement up to his 18th birthday toward the Star, Life, and Eagle Scout ranks, and Eagle Palms.

 - He must meet the requirements as prescribed in the official Boy Scout Handbook and the current Boy Scout Requirements book.